-Exceptions are a useful and consistent way to deal with problems like missing documents, syntax errors, version conflicts, etc. But sometimes you want to deal with the response body rather than catch exceptions (often useful in test suites).
+Exceptions are a useful and consistent way to deal with problems like missing documents, syntax errors, version conflicts, and so on.
+But sometimes you want to deal with the response body rather than catch exceptions (often useful in test suites).

 If you need that behavior, you can configure an

-of the request array.
-For example, this example will ignore the
+client parameter of the request array.
+For instance, the

-It should be noted that the response is simply a string, which may or may not be encoded as JSON.
-In the first example, the response body was a complete JSON object which could be decoded.
+It should be noted that the response is a string which may or may not be encoded as JSON.
+In the first example, the response body is a complete JSON object which could be decoded.
 In the second example, it was simply a string.

 Since the client has no way of knowing what the exception response will contain, no attempts to decode it are taken.

-Sometimes you need to provide custom query params, such as authentication tokens for a third-party plugin or proxy.
-All query parameters are white-listed in Elasticsearch-php, which is to protect you from specifying a param which is not accepted by Elasticsearch.
+Sometimes you need to provide custom query parameters, such as authentication tokens for a third-party plugin or proxy.
+All query parameters are allow listed in Elasticsearch-php, which is to protect you from specifying a parameter which is not accepted by Elasticsearch.

-headers, status codes, etc), you can tell the client to return a more verbose response.
-This is enabled via the
+so on), you can tell the client to return a more verbose response.
+This is

 verbose parameter in the client options.